surendhar-palanisamy/surendhar-palanisamy/README.md

 - 🔭 I’m currently working as Fullstack Developer

-- 🌱 I'm currently learning web3 and React Native
+- 🌱 I'm currently learning SEO

 - 👨‍💻 All of my projects are available at [https://surendhar.vercel.app/](https://surendhar.vercel.app/)